Moniker-a/TowerDefence/readme.txt

 2) Flexible attractor types.
 The loop calculating ddx and ddy could (should?) be handled by a function pointer, allowing different methods for calculating attraction between two objects, and could be stored as a Resource, e.g. AttractorKernal.

+3) Component xml constructors should substitute default values or throw exceptions if something is missing from xml.